Awards and Recognition

 - Business Insider ranked Wheaton College 33 in a list of The 106 Smartest Liberal Arts Colleges In America.
 Wheaton College was ranked 75 in Business Insider’s overall list of The 600 Smartest Colleges In America.

-- The 2013 Fiske Guide to Colleges includes Wheaton College in its list of 41 Best Buy colleges and universities, based on academic quality in relation to the cost of attendance.
+- The Fiske Guide to Colleges 2015 named Wheaton College in its list of 41 private Best Buy colleges and universities, based on academic quality in relation to the cost of attendance.

-- Kiplinger's rates Wheaton 35th for 100 Best Values in Private Colleges 2012-2013.
+- Kiplinger's rates Wheaton 26th for Best Values in Liberal Arts Colleges, 2014-15.
 Kiplinger's rankings measure academic quality and affordability, with quality accounting for two-thirds of the total.
 Wheaton is ranked 43 in their overall list of 300 Best College Values in the U.S.

-- The 2013 U.S. News & World Report ranks Wheaton 56 out of more than 240 National Liberal Arts Colleges and eighth on the list for Best Undergraduate Teaching among National Liberal Arts Colleges.
+- The 2016 U.S. News & World Report ranks Wheaton 57 out of more than 240 National Liberal Arts Colleges and eighth on the list for Best Undergraduate Teaching among National Liberal Arts Colleges.

 - Colleges that Change Lives includes Wheaton in its select list of 40 schools.

-- 17% of all degree seeking students are American ethnic minority students; an additional 3% are non-resident aliens.
+- 20% of all degree seeking students are American ethnic minority students; an additional 4% are non-resident aliens.
 7% of degree seeking students are MK (Missionary Kids) or TCK (Third Culture Kids) (Learn more about diversity at Wheaton >)

 - 19 endowed faculty chairs, allowing +9% of permanent faculty to hold endowed professorships

 - 26 ethnic minority faculty (read more about Wheaton's diverse faculty >)

 - Undergraduate tuition: $34,050; room and board: $9,560